konstantink36/Udacity-Cpp-SystemMonitor/README.md

 # CppND-System-Monitor

+My solution of the System Monitor Project in the Object Oriented Programming Course of the Udacity C++ Nanodegree program.
-This repository contains the result of the second project of the Udacity C++ Nanodegree Program.
-The project concerns a system monitor for the Linux Operating System and emphasized learnings from the Object Oriented Programming (OOP) course of the program.
+This code is base of https://github.com/udacity/CppND-System-Monitor The project concerns a system monitor for the Linux Operating System and emphasized learnings from the Object Oriented Programming (OOP) course of the program.

+# ncurses
+ncurses is a library that facilitates text-based graphical output in the terminal.
+This project relies on ncurses for display output.

+Install ncurses within your own Linux environment: sudo apt install libncurses5-dev libncursesw5-dev

-# CppND-System-Monitor Starter Code
+# Make
-In order to get a flying start, Udacity provided with starter code that can be found at: https://github.com/udacity/CppND-System-Monitor-Project-Updated.git.
-So in case your intent is to try out this project yourself, have a look at Udacity's own website and/or starter code repository.
-Otherwise, feel free to continue reading and try out my solution.
+This project uses Make.
+The Makefile has four targets:

+build compiles the source code and generates an executable format applies ClangFormat to style the source code debug compiles the source code and generates an executable, including debugging symbols clean deletes the build/ directory, including all of the build artifacts

 # Instructions
 First, make sure you have installed ncurses, which is a library that facilitates text-based graphical output in the terminal.
 This project relies on ncurses for display output.
 You can install ncurses within your own Linux environment: sudo apt install libncurses5-dev libncursesw5-dev